heiinhei911/guesswhat-drawing/README.md

 If you already have a room ID that somebody else has created, you can either:

-- copy the code and paste it into the "Enter a room ID" field and click "Join".
+- copy the code and paste it into the "Enter a room ID" field and click "Join"
-- Navigate directly to "https://guesswhat-drawing.netlify.app/roomID" to jump straight into a room.
-(You will be asked to enter a display name if you do not already have a name set).
+- Navigate directly to "https://guesswhat-drawing.netlify.app/{roomID}" to jump straight into a room.
+(You will be asked to enter a display name if you do not already have a name set)

 ### Waitroom